zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 It says that there is a lot of constipation.

 [APZ 189.3] (#apz189 .3) {#apz189 .3.ref .apz} "(hetho) will not be excluded
-Do not” do not 'take' is the image of the people who do not do.
+Do not" do not 'take' is the image of the people who do not do.
 Ungiteit. does not take the hardness.
 Paramortize does not enter.
 Pain, signal Edit Consciousness, Prey, Genesis, Replace, Bright, Synthesis, Discount Do not take the hardness.
 Paramortize does not.
-Do not enter “Exclude Non 'is the image does not dare. restlessness.
+Do not enter "Exclude Non 'is the image does not dare. restlessness.
 Do not disappear. stethoscope, Sign editors, Consciousness, Mania, Genesis, Replace, Bright, Concise, The discount does not irritate. does not exclude. restlessness, not to fade.